Home

 • the bony column is aligned

-• Dorso palmar and medio-lateral balance supports the bony column under the limb with optimal breakover.
+• dorso palmar and medio-lateral balance supports the bony column under the limb with optimal breakover

-• Extensor process is high in the hoof capsule sling with good sole concavity and uniform sole thickness.
+• extensor process is high in the hoof capsule sling with good sole concavity and uniform sole thickness

-• Good form of structures: bars are straight, good heel base, healthy frog tissue and fibrous digital cushion and collateral cartilages.
+• good form of structures: bars are straight, good heel base, healthy frog tissue and fibrous digital cushion and collateral cartilages

-• Tight suspensory system and healthy joint function.
+• tight suspensory system and healthy joint function

-What is “Normal”?
+So What is "Normal"?

-Presentation of an appealing hoof that is considered to be functionally sound.
-It may be difficult to verbally define “normal”.
 There is no one formula that works for every horse in every situation.
 For each horse, we can often envision it without being able to actually describe it.
 “Normal” varies from horse to horse and is essentially a hoof that works for that horse, considering his work and environment which varies with time and circumstance.
 Normal aka healthy hoof.

 Upright Conformation

-The Upright Pathological Hoof
+The Upright Pathological Hoof:

 The classic example is the “club foot” but this is only one of many variations on this theme.
 Increased tension of the deep digital flexor tendon appears to be the primary cause.
 This condition can be congenital or acquired.
-Contracture of the DDFT varies in degrees of severity.
-The ‘club foot’ is the most commonly referred to.
-There are four grades:

-In sum: Grade 1 – Only note a difference in the hoof angles that returns with each trim
+Grade 1 – Only note a difference in the hoof angles that returns with each trim

-Upright Non-Pathological Hoof:
+The Upright Non-Pathological Hoof

 An upright distal limb conformation may have a more upright hoof capsule, but it presents with an aligned bony column and is in line with a normal configuration for upright conformation.

-Elongated Toe/Low or Underrun Heel
+Elongated Toe/ Low or Underrun Heel

 LTUH: Long Toe, Underun Heel